 What I’ve been reading on RaceDepartment is that flag awareness dramatically improves race craft, particularly in iRacing where penalties for ignoring yellows are severe.
 The RaceFlag’s bright LED matrix remains visible in direct sunlight, and the integrated button box (2 push buttons plus 1 rotary encoder with push function) gives you 5 in-game inputs without additional hardware.

 Installation involves M5 threaded inserts pre-installed on the unit, accepting the included 50x50mm angle bracket for vertical or horizontal mounting.
-SimHub licensed edition is recommended for full profile functionality, particularly the custom dynamic flag animations that make the display genuinely useful rather than just decorative.
+SimHub licensed edition is recommended for full profile functionality, particularly the custom dynamic flag animations that make the display properly useful rather than just decorative.

 The Race Flag Pro steps up with CNC anodised aluminium construction and carbon fiber mounting plate.
 This isn’t just a flag indicator, it’s an all-in-one system providing real-time flags, spotter signals, gear indicators, and critical redline warnings.
 The motorsports-grade build quality justifies the £12 premium over the RaceFlag.